pebble-hacks/cordova-plugin-pebblekit/README.md

 __Example__

-Sending from the C side
+Sending from the C side:

 ```C
 typedef enum {